xrettle/WFGY/TensionUniverse/EventHorizon/README.md

 ---

-### WFGY 3.0 · Multi observable tension and auditability
+### WFGY 3.0 · Multi-observable tension and auditability

 WFGY 3.0 extends the previous scalar approach into a structured *family of observable deviations* written as `DeltaS_*`.
 Instead of forcing all semantic risk into a single number, each task defines explicit, named observables.
 Examples include reference grounding, outcome stability, and constraint adherence.
-These are then aggregated under fixed, pre declared rules.
+These are then aggregated under fixed, pre-declared rules.

 This version emphasizes **auditability and robustness**.